greg-raven/Uncommon-Sense/_posts/2009-04-04-analyzing-data.md

 tag: anonymous
 ---

-The plural of “anecdote” is not “data.”
+The plural of "anecdote" is not "data."